senorperro/jekyll-now/_posts/2017-6-21-Vulnhub-Kioptrix-1.md

 MAC Address: 00:0C:29:75:C4:41 (VMware)
 </pre>

-When searching online about the Apache version that is running on this host, we find that it is rather outdated, and an exploit called "[OpenFuckV2](https://www.exploit-db.com/exploits/764/)" comes up among the top search results, amd Since it's written in C, you should be able to compile it using gcc if you're using any of the most common Linux distributions.
+When searching online about the Apache version that is running on this host, we find that it is rather outdated, and an exploit called "[OpenFuckV2](https://www.exploit-db.com/exploits/764/)" comes up among the top search results, which exploits a buffer overflow in the mod_ssl module of apache, giving remote code execution (RCE) capabilities to anyone .Since it's written in C, you should be able to compile it using gcc if you're using any of the most common Linux distributions.

 The exploit itself comes with a link to a blog post that contains instructions on how to modify the exploit in order for it to actually function, as well as gcc compilation syntax.